NIDA reportedly operating 'outside-the-law’ in the race to bring down NDIS budget

 The Perfect Budget Storm for the Scheme's Most Severe

-Cuts to participants care plans have been unacceptably deep, because it has fallen on the scheme’s most severely disabled participants to absorb three different budget pressures:
+Because of their lack of electoral impact, it has fallen on the scheme’s most severely disabled participants to absorb three different budget pressures:

-• Setting aside $2 billion dollars over 5 years for the new Federal-State Thriving Kids program, which appears to be being cut out of the NDIS budget (in accordance with the Grattan Institute’s recommendations);
+- Setting aside $2 billion dollars over 5 years for the new Federal-State Thriving Kids program, which appears to be being cut out of the NDIS budget (in accordance with the Grattan Institute’s recommendations);

 Keeping Up Appearances

 Publicly, NDIA is now successfully bringing NDIS’ budget growth down– in-line with taxpayer expectations– however, behind closed doors the most vulnerable are being harmed on a daily basis.
-NDIA's severely disabled participants cannot complain publicly, so are not a political liability and therefore not a concern.

 It is the job of the government to intervene where the market has failed, not to duplicate it.
 It is unclear why working parents, who are able to part-pay their child's therapy bills are fully subsidized by the NDIS, while severely disabled participants who lack the resources to privately cover their own care costs, are weathering such deep cuts and suffering neglect as a result.